MattiaPrimavera/AL5/README.md

     ./start.sh

-The exagonal grid will appear and you'll be prompted to choose how many seconds you want the challenge to last: find all the words you can by writing them one by one on your keyboard and validating through the `Enter` Key.
+The exagonal grid will appear and you'll be prompted to choose how many seconds you want the challenge to last: find all the words you can by writing them one by one on your keyboard and validating through the `Enter` key.

 For the multiplayer (local) mode, run the server: